timmc/commapps/setup.md

 - Select whatever locale/keyboard/time zone information you want.
 Time zone will get reset to UTC during the Ansible run.
+- Use the host's shortname as the host name, and leave the domain name empty
 - Skip root password
 - Put in your name and username when prompted for the regular user account.
 This account won't be used, but it should have good